 War of Will has the best claim to the throne.
 He perhaps would have passed Maximum Security in the Kentucky Derby if not for the wide trip around the final turn that nearly derailed War of Will.
 He went on to get some revenge by winning the Preakness Stakes in impressive fashion.
 War of Will will be the only horse in this 10-horse field to have run in all three triple crown races.

 There are several different factors you must use to come up with your predictions.
-The horse’s pedigree is a big one, but past performances is the most important factor of all.
-With most of these Triple Crown races, you are able to see head-to-head results.
+The horse’s pedigree is a big one, but past performances are the most important factor of all.
+With most of these Triple Crown races you are able to see head-to-head results.
 Finding out how the contenders fared head-to-head can go a long way in predicting the outcome of their next race together.

 From a wagering perspective, this is one of those rare occasions where I believe you can win a massive amount of money.
-That’s why I’m completely throwing out Justify, whose margin of victory has gotten smaller with each race, beating both Bravazo and Tenfold by less than a lengthy in the Preakness Stakes.
-I simply feel Justify runs out of gas here.
+That’s why I’m completely throwing out War of Will, which won the Preakness and may have won the Kentucky Derby if not for Maximum Security getting in the way and being disqualified.

 War of Will is the second favorite behind Tacitus.
 He is a front runner who has had two great trips thus far outside of that Maximum Security incident.
 The Belmont is the longest of the three triple crown races and doesn’t favor front runners at all.
 And War of Will drew the No. 9 post, so it will be even more difficult for him to get to the front out of the gate.
 I think he will run out of gas either way as he is the only horse in the field to run in all three triple crown races.